ensdomains/docs/dapp-developer-guide/getting-started.md

 ENS for Ethereum is analogous to DNS (Domain Name System) for IP addresses, in that it maps a memorable shortcut to an address.
 It's is a completely decentralized system.

-Creating new domains under the “.eth” top-level domain is possible through a registration process that takes place on the Ethereum blockchain.
+Creating new domains under the ".eth" top-level domain is possible through a registration process that takes place on the Ethereum blockchain.
 Anyone can procure a domain for themselves by participating.

 Using ENS we can map a friendly ENS name, e.g. ethereum.eth, to an unfriendly Ethereum address, e.g. 0xfB6916095ca1df60bB79Ce92cE3Ea74c37c5d359.
 The friendly name can be used instead of the address, making it easier to remember, and reducing the chance of errors.